Nunavik police get more weapons calls; illegal alcohol seizures fall

 Once there’s no longer an order in place, he said owners should be able to retrieve their rifles.

-But Martin acknowledged there could be administrative issues create delays.
+But Martin acknowledged there could be administrative issues creating delays.

 “We have a high turnover [of officers], so new members don’t always know what to do with leftover weapons,” Martin said.
-“Each weapon needs to be investigation, [in order to] track down its owner.”
+“Each weapon needs to be investigated, [in order to] track down its owner.”

 In case of deceased firearm owners, the KRPF said family members can go to the police station with documentation like a death certificate, or the deceased person’s will, in order to retrieve the rifle.